diarmidmackenzie/sdt-condensed/OIT.md

 #### Need Support and Internalization

 The process of internalization is a natural part of human growth, but does still need a level of support.
-In broad terms, each of autonomy, competence and relatedness is beneficial for internalization, but there are important specific relationships between individual needs, and particular styles of regulation.
+In broad terms, autonomy, competence and relatedness are each beneficial for internalization, but there are important specific relationships between individual needs, and particular styles of regulation.

 - All forms of behavioural regulation, even including external regulation require at least some minimal level of competence.